-7. An effective procedure for documenting patient safety

-determinations made pursuant to Exception 2. of subsection (d)(3)(A); and annually and whenever necessary as follows: 1.
-To reflect new or modified tasks and procedures which affect occupational exposure;
+7. An effective procedure for documenting patient safety determinations made pursuant to Exception 2. of subsection (d)(3)(A); and

 8. An effective procedure for obtaining the active involvement of employees in reviewing and updating the exposure control plan with respect to the procedures performed by employees in their respective work areas or departments.